Constitution, Bylaws and Code of Ethics

 Annual General Meeting

-Annual General Meetings (AGM) will be held on the first convenient day of November of each year, or in exceptional circumstances not more than 15 months after the adjournment of the previous AGM.
+- The Annual General Meeting (AGM) will be held between September 15 and November 15 of each year, or in exceptional circumstances not more than 15 months after the adjournment of the previous AGM.

-A notice of the AGM shall be sent by email to the address of all members in good standing not less than three weeks prior to the date of the meeting.
+- A notice of the AGM shall be sent by email to the address of all members in good standing not less than 14 days prior to the date of the meeting.

-It will be the function of these meetings to determine policy, review and amend the programs of the SKGABC, receive written reports from committee/agencies, conduct elections of the board of directors, and make decisions with respect to affiliation and accept or reject applications for affiliation, and deal with such other business as may arise.
+- It will be the function of these meetings to determine policy, review and amend the operations of the SKGABC, receive written reports from committee/agencies, conduct elections of the board of directors, make decisions with respect to affiliation and accept or reject applications for affiliation, and deal with such other business as may arise.

 The Order of Business at the AGM shall be: